St. Padre Pio: His Life of Suffering - Test

 A) Suffering is a gift.

-B) Suffering is to be feared.
+B) Suffering should be avoided.

 C) Suffering is punishment.